What Causes Leukoplakia?

 Causes of leukoplakia can include:

 What Are the Symptoms of Leukoplakia?

-The presence of white or gray colored patches on your tongue, gums, roof of your mouth, or the inside of the cheeks of your mouth may be a sign of leukoplakia.
+The presence of white or grey coloured patches on your tongue, gums, the roof of your mouth, or the inside of the cheeks of your mouth may be a sign of leukoplakia.
 The patch may have developed slowly over weeks to months and be thick, slightly raised, and may eventually take on a hardened and rough texture.
-It usually is painless, but may be sensitive to touch, heat, spicy foods, or other irritation.
+It usually is painless but may be sensitive to touch, heat, spicy foods, or other irritation.

 How Is Leukoplakia Diagnosed?

 Your dentist may suspect leukoplakia upon examination; however, a biopsy will likely be taken to rule out other causes, such as oral cancer.
 During the biopsy, a small piece of tissue from the lesion will be removed to be examined in a lab.
 A numbing agent will be used so that you will not feel any pain.

 Treatment for leukoplakia, if needed, involves removing the source of irritation.
 For example, if leukoplakia is caused by a rough tooth or an irregular surface on a denture or a filling, the tooth will be smoothed and dental appliances repaired.
 If leukoplakia is caused by smoking, you will be asked to minimize or stop smoking or using other tobacco products.

 Leukoplakia is usually harmless, and lesions usually clear in a few weeks or months after the source of irritation is removed.
 If eliminating the source of irritation is ineffective in reducing leukoplakia, the lesion may need to be surgically removed.
 The lesion can be removed either by your general dentist or by an oral surgeon.